 A simple life is the essence of the culture of Denmark.
 Not much weight is given to possessions or high income, and bragging is considered rude.
 Another major aspect of Denmark culture is " hygge," which is the concept of feeling snug and cozy during moments such as holidays when friends relax and eat together.

-Women and men are equal in today's culture in Denmark and receive equal pay and promotions.
-Paid maternity leave is... available for approximately 10 months.
-The culture in Denmark has come to grow a happy and peaceful people willing to pay the world's highest taxes in return for solid coverage of health care, unemployment and many other social services provided by the Danish government.Continue to 2 of 5 below.
+Women and men are equal in Denmark and receive equal pay and promotions.
+Paid maternity leave is available for about 10 months.
+The culture in Denmark has made for a happy and peaceful people willing to pay the world's highest taxes in return for solid coverage of health care, unemployment, and many other social services provided by the Danish government.

 A very special branch of folk music comes from the Danes.
 While there is no particular Danish instrument, the country's folk music comes with a distinguished sound that is pleasing to the ear.
 It's often easy to identify which part of Denmark a folk song came from based on linguistic expressions, intonation, and dialects.
-During the national Romantic movement of the 1800s, many classical composers incorporated local Danish folk music to give their music a unique national character.Continue to 3 of 5 below.
+During the national Romantic movement of the 1800s, many classical composers incorporated local Danish folk music to give their music a unique national character.

 Folklore in Denmark has been handed down from generation to generation through storytelling and plays a big part in Denmark's culture and heritage.
-Danish folklore includes many references to elves, goblins and other non-human characters.
+Danish folklore includes many references to elves, goblins, and other non-human characters.
 The elves, in traditional Danish folklore, were beautiful women living in hills and underneath boulders (on the downside, they were capable of dancing a man to death).

 This kind of folklore extends to Denmark's interesting Christmas customs.
 Nisse is a little ornery-but-good male elf that guards animals and plays tricks on children.
-The folklore of Norway also tells us about the goat-like julebukk, dating back to the Vikings.Continue to 4 of 5 below.
+The folklore of Norway also tells us about the goat-like julebukk, dating back to the Vikings.

-The traditional folk costume in Denmark stems from the 1700s and 1800s.
+The traditional folk costume in Denmark dates from the 1700s and 1800s.
 These days, you'll find folk dancers wearing the traditional Danish costume.
 The cut and color of the costume differ from one Danish region to the next, based on local customs and available materials.

 In the 1800s, F.C.
-Lund, a painter, published a series of images of regional costumes from North Jutland, Funen and Falster/Møn.
+Lund, a painter, published a series of images of regional costumes from North Jutland, Funen, Falster, and Mon.
 Interest in traditional costumes and folk dances arose around 1900 in Copenhagen.
-Today, you can see the traditional costumes of Denmark at folk dance displays and in all cultural history museums.Continue to 5 of 5 below.
+You can see the traditional costumes of Denmark at folk dance displays and in all cultural history museums.